-Attorney Michael John Avenatti was born in Sacramento, California on February 16, 1971.
-He grew up in Colorado and Utah.
-In 1982, he moved with his family to Chesterfield, Missouri near St Louis.
-He began his college studies in 1989 at St Louis University.
-After a year, he transferred to the University of Pennsylvania.
-In …
+Attorney Michael John Avenatti was born in Sacramento, California on February 16, 1971, and subsequently grew up in Colorado and Utah.
+In 1982 he moved with his family to Chesterfield, Missouri, and in 1989 he began his college studies at St. Louis University.
+After a year, Avenatti transferred to the University of Pennsylvania (UP), where …

-Attorney Michael John Avenatti was born in Sacramento, California on February 16, 1971.
-He grew up in Colorado and Utah.
-In 1982, he moved with his family to Chesterfield, Missouri near St Louis.
-He began his college studies in 1989 at St Louis University.
-After a year, he transferred to the University of Pennsylvania.
-In 1996, he graduated with a B.A. in political science.
-He then attended George Washington University Law School graduating in 2000.
-He is presently a high profile civil attorney who has represented many famous people.
+Attorney Michael John Avenatti was born in Sacramento, California on February 16, 1971, and subsequently grew up in Colorado and Utah.
+In 1982 he moved with his family to Chesterfield, Missouri, and in 1989 he began his college studies at St. Louis University.
+After a year, Avenatti transferred to the University of Pennsylvania (UP), where he earned a B.A. in political science in 1996.
+Four years later, he graduated from George Washington University (GWU) Law School.

-In 2007, Avenatti formed his own law group, Eagan Avenatti, with offices in Newport Beach and San Francisco.
+In 2007 Avenatti established his own California-based law group, Eagan Avenatti LLP, with offices in Newport Beach and San Francisco.

-“Since his investment firm bought bankrupt Tully’s Coffee for $9.15 million at auction five years ago, Avenatti’s company has been named in more than 50 state and federal legal complaints, including commercial lawsuits, breach of lease actions and warrants for unpaid taxes, court records show.” –Seattle Times
+In 2013 Avenatti formed Global Baristas to buy out the bankrupt Tully’s Coffee in Seattle.
+After that purchase, Global Baristas and Tully’s Coffee became the subjects of many lawsuits involving suspicious business dealings.
+As the Seattle Times put it in 2018: “Since his investment firm bought bankrupt Tully’s Coffee for $9.15 million at auction five years ago, Avenatti’s company has been named in more than 50 state and federal legal complaints, including commercial lawsuits, breach of lease actions and warrants for unpaid taxes, court records show.”

-In 2017, Avenatti’s firm, Eagan Avenatti, was forced into bankruptcy as a result of a lawsuit brought by Gerald Tobin, who had been employed as an unlicensed private investigator for Avenatti, and who it turned out, was a convicted felon and ex-con.
-The suit was filed for $28,000 by Tobin for unpaid salary.
-The bankruptcy judge handling the case at that time questioned how such a small sum could force the firm into bankruptcy.
-The bankruptcy move had the legal result that Avenatti did not have to testify under oath in another ($18 million) arbitration involving a former partner.
+In 2017 Avenatti’s firm, Eagan Avenatti LLP, was forced into bankruptcy as a result of a lawsuit brought by Gerald Tobin, a convicted felon and ex-convict who had been employed by Avenatti as an unlicensed private investigator.
+Tobin’s suit was for $28,000 in unpaid salary.
+The bankruptcy judge handling the case at that time questioned how such a small sum could possibly force the firm into bankruptcy.
+But the bankruptcy filing had a larger benefit for Avenatti; it legally freed him from having to testify under oath in another ($18 million) arbitration involving a former partner.

-In May 2018, Avenatti claimed to have evidence of payments to a bank account belonging to President Trump’s former lawyer, Michael Cohen, from various interests including a Russian oligarch.
-NBC News discovered that at least one of the Michael Cohen accounts identified by Avenatti was a different Michael Cohen — not the former Trump lawyer.
-It was Cohen, who, while serving as Trump’s attorney, reportedly arranged a monetary payment to Daniels accompanied with a non-disclosure agreement.
-In May, USA Today reported that the Treasury Department had opened an investigation into whether there was a violation of the Bank Secrecy Act in Avenatti’s coming into possession of another person’s bank records.
-Also that same month, Avenatti was told by federal judge Kimba Wood that he would have to cease “his publicity tour” against Cohen if he wanted to represent Clifford in legal actions against Cohen.
+In May 2018, Avenatti claimed to have evidence of payments made by various parties, including a Russian oligarch, to a bank account belonging to President Trump’s former lawyer, Michael Cohen.
+Those payments, Avenatti alleged, had been used to process a monetary payment to Daniels in exchange for her consent to the non-disclosure agreement.
+However, NBC News discovered that at least one of the Michael Cohen accounts identified by Avenatti belonged to a different Michael Cohen — not the former Trump attorney.
+Also in May 2018, USA Today reported that the Treasury Department had opened an investigation into whether Avenatti had violated the Bank Secrecy Act by gaining access to another person’s bank records.
+That same month as well, federal judge Kimba Wood told Avenatti that he would have to terminate his “publicity tour” against Cohen if he wanted to represent Clifford in legal actions against Cohen.
 Avenatti dropped the case and appeared on MSNBC the same day.

-In June 2018, the aforementioned Jason Frank filed a motion in US Bankruptcy court asking that he be paid up to $10 million from Avenatti’s earnings in cases including that of Ms. Clifford.
+In June 2018, the aforementioned Jason Frank filed a motion in U.S. Bankruptcy Court asking that he be paid up to $10 million from Avenatti’s earnings in other cases including that of Ms. Clifford.

 On November 13, 2018, Los Angeles Police Department officers arrested Avenatti on suspicion of domestic violence.
 TMZ, which first reported the story, said that Avenatti had “kicked” an unidentified woman “out of the apartment,” leaving her face “swollen and bruised.”
 Avenatti’s bail was set at $50,000.